GSA/citizenscience.gov/pages/public-engagement-with-science-summit.md

 ---
 layout: page
 permalink: /public-engagement-with-science-summit/
-title: Public Engagement with Science Summit: Strategies for Federal Implementation
+title: Event Details
 ---

-## Event Details
+## Public Engagement with Science Summit:<br>Strategies for Federal Implementation

 ### <span style="color:#000000">This Summit is inspired by the letter sent in August 2023 by PCAST to President Biden on [Advancing Public Engagement with the Sciences](https://www.whitehouse.gov/wp-content/uploads/2023/08/PCAST_Science-Engagement-Letter_August2023.pdf).
 In the letter, PCAST issued a call to action to advance public engagement with science. </span>
 ###